liuzihe02/RDPO/README.md

 #make a uv venv and run the following
 uv pip install -r requirements.txt --no-build-isolation
 ```
-- need to modify the `data/datasets_info.json` for any new data
+- need to modify the `data/datasets_info.json` in `LLaMa-Factory` anytime you add new data
   - Because we use our own copy of LlamaFactory, we may run into some issues

 ## Notes